AI safety: History

 In 2016, the White House Office of Science and Technology Policy and Carnegie Mellon University announced The Public Workshop on Safety and Control for Artificial Intelligence, which was one of a sequence of four White House workshops aimed at investigating "the advantages and drawbacks" of AI.
 In the same year, Concrete Problems in AI Safety – one of the first and most influential technical AI Safety agendas – was published.

-In 2017, the Future of Life Institute sponsored the Asilomar Conference on Beneficial AI, where more than 100 thought leaders formulated principles for beneficial AI including "Race Avoidance: Teams developing AI systems should actively cooperate to avoid corner-cutting on safety standards."
+In 2017, the Future of Life Institute sponsored the Asilomar Conference on Beneficial AI, where more than 100 thought leaders formulated principles for beneficial AI including "Race Avoidance: Teams developing AI systems should actively cooperate to avoid corner-cutting on safety standards".

 In 2018, the DeepMind Safety team outlined AI safety problems in specification, robustness, and assurance.
 The following year, researchers organized a workshop at ICLR that focused on these problem areas.

+In 2021, Unsolved Problems in ML Safety was published, outlining research directions in robustness, monitoring, alignment, and systemic safety.

+In 2023, Rishi Sunak said he wants the United Kingdom to be the "geographical home of global AI safety regulation" and to host the first global summit on AI safety.
+The AI safety summit took place in November 2023, and focused on the risks of misuse and loss of control associated with frontier AI models.
+During the summit the intention to create the International Scientific Report on the Safety of Advanced AI was announced.

+In 2024, The US and UK forged a new partnership on the science of AI safety.
+The MoU was signed on 1 April 2024 by US commerce secretary Gina Raimondo and UK technology secretary Michelle Donelan to jointly develop advanced AI model testing, following commitments announced at an AI Safety Summit in Bletchley Park in November.

+In 2025, an international team of 96 experts chaired by Yoshua Bengio published the first International AI Safety Report.
+The report, commissioned by 30 nations and the United Nations, represents the first global scientific review of potential risks associated with advanced artificial intelligence.
+It details potential threats stemming from misuse, malfunction, and societal disruption, with the objective of informing policy through evidence-based findings, without providing specific recommendations.

-Research foci
+Research focus

 AI safety research areas include robustness, monitoring, and alignment.
-Robustness is concerned with making systems highly reliable, monitoring is about anticipating failures or detecting misuse, and alignment is focused on ensuring they have beneficial objectives.

 Robustness

-Robustness research focuses on ensuring that AI systems behave as intended in a wide range of different situations, which includes the following subproblems: